-- The College of Medicine was granted full accreditation in February 2013 by the Liaison Committee on Medical Education, which accredit all medical schools in the United States and Canada. - 99% match rate for M.D. program graduates; selected areas of specialty for include primary care, emergency medicine, diagnostic radiology, pediatrics, obstetrics-gynecology, surgery and psychiatry. - The college's Burnett School of Biomedical Sciences conducts cutting-edge medical research focusing on global health concerns cancer, cardiovascular, neurodegenerative, and infectious diseases.
+- The College of Medicine is fully accredited by the Liaison Committee on Medical Education, which accredit all medical schools in the United States and Canada. - 99% match rate for M.D. program graduates; selected areas of specialty for include primary care, emergency medicine, diagnostic radiology, pediatrics, obstetrics-gynecology, surgery and psychiatry. - The college's Burnett School of Biomedical Sciences conducts cutting-edge medical research focusing on global health concerns cancer, cardiovascular, neurodegenerative, and infectious diseases.